Abstract

 High-dimensional compositional data are increasingly prevalent across

-errors are present.
-These errors can propagate across composition components
+ment errors are present.
+These errors can propagate across composition components due to their inherent dependency structure, complicating the application

-compositional nature and measurement errors in the high-dimensional design
+of conventional error-in-variables regression techniques.
+To simultaneously address the compositional nature and measurement errors in the high-dimensional

-The finite-sample performance of the
+sign-consistent variable selection properties.
+The finite-sample performance of

 The authors are listed in alphabetical order.
 Correspondence should be addressed